Opentech-info/AZsubay/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes following the package structure
-4. Add tests for new functionality
-5. Submit a pull request

 ## Professional Benefits